 - (c) A person wishing to conduct a land use that is not permitted in Table 21-5.1 as a principal use must submit a written application to the director that describes the proposed land use, the property on which the land use is proposed, and the reasonably foreseeable impacts of the proposed land use on the surrounding areas.
 The director shall review the application and may require the submission of additional information relevant to the director's decision.
-After reviewing the application and any additional information requested by the director, the director may: - (1) Determine that the use falls within the definition of a land use identified in Table 21-5.1 and regulate the use according to the applicable requirements; - (2) Determine that the use is not a land use regulated under Table 21-5.1 and allow the proposed use as a principal use of the property if the proposed use is not likely to have significant, adverse impacts on nearby properties; - (3) Determine that the use is not a land use regulated under Table 21-5.1 and require a special use permit for the use approved by the director if it appears that the impacts associated with the proposed use may be adequately mitigated by permit conditions; or - (4) Determine that the use is not a land use regulated under Table 21-5.1 and deny the application if the impacts of the proposed use are not able to be adequately mitigated, if allowing the use will undermine the purposes of the underlying zoning district, or if allowing the use may cause the comprehensive zoning scheme established by the chapter to be viewed as arbitrary or unreasonable. - (d) Land uses that are subject to use specific development standards are identified with an asterisk () in Table 21-5.1.
-Uses subject to use-specific development standards must comply with the general development standards for the underlying zoning district and the use specific standards in this article.
-If there is a conflict between the general development standards for the underlying zoning district and the use specific standards in this Article, the more stringent requirements will apply. - (e) Notwithstanding any law to the contrary, land located in the State land use conservation district will be regulated by the State department of land and natural resources pursuant to HRS Chapter 183C.

-- (f) Permitted uses for properties located in the Waikiki Special District are governed by Table 21-9.6(A). - (g) In the event of any conflict between the text of this chapter and the following table, the text of this chapter shall control.
+After reviewing the application and any additional information requested by the director, the director may: - (1) Determine that the use falls within the definition of a land use identified in Table 21-5.1 and regulate the use according to the applicable requirements; or - (2) Determine that the use is not a land use regulated under Table 21-5.1 and require a zoning variance to allow for the proposed use. - (d) Land uses that are subject to use specific development standards are identified with an asterisk (\) in Table 21-5.1.
+Uses subject to use specific development standards must comply with the general development standards for the underlying zoning district and the use specific standards in this article.
+If there is a conflict between the general development standards for the underlying zoning district and the use specific standards in this article, the more stringent requirements will apply. - (e) Notwithstanding any law to the contrary, land located in the State land use conservation district will be regulated by the State department of land and natural resources pursuant to HRS Chapter 183C. - (f) Permitted uses for properties located in the Waikiki Special District are governed by Table 21-9.6(A). - (g) In the event of any conflict between the text of this chapter and the following table, the text of this chapter shall control.